GUDHI/gudhi-devel/src/python/doc/cover_complex_sklearn_isk_ref.rst

      - :License: MIT
      - :Requires: `Scikit-learn <installation.html#scikit-learn>`__

-We provide scikit-learn classes for computing cover complexes, i.e., Nerve, Graph Induced and Mapper complexes.
+We provide classes for computing cover complexes, i.e., Nerve, Graph Induced and Mapper complexes.
 Detailed examples on how to use these classes in practice are available in the following `notebook <https://github.com/GUDHI/TDA-tutorial/blob/master/Tuto-GUDHI-cover-complex.ipynb>`_.

 Example of Mapper cover complex computed from a point cloud